kvzhuang/vlc/README.md

     });
 </code></pre>
 7. Some issue
-    The auto play attribute still has some problem, we are try to figure it out.
+    The autoPlay attribute still has some problems, we are trying to figure it out.